 That said, if you’re OK with this vendor-dependent management — and the privacy risk it implies — setting up the ECW230 is a walk in the park.
 I finished that in less than 20 minutes, including the time to mount the hardware.

 It’s worth noting that most business-class APs have this type of cloud-based management.
 But some of them also allow for local control, where you won’t need to access the device via the vendor.

 A bit of a hiccup

 I did run into an odd issue with the ECW230.
-After the setup process, the AP appeared to be offline even though its Wi-Fi network was available and working.
+After the setup, the AP appeared offline even though its Wi-Fi network was available and working.

 In the end, I had to reset it, which was an odd experience.
 I did so via the interface — the function was available even though the AP appeared offline.
 Then I noted a new firmware version was available.
 After the update, everything consistently worked as expected.

 EnGenius ECW230: Detail photos

 EnGenius ECW230’s hardware specifications

 The EnGenius ECW230 is a 4×4 Wi-Fi 6 access point.
 However, like most APs, it doesn’t feature the venerable 160 MHz channel width.
 As a result, its theoretical speed caps at 2400 Mbps when working with a 4×4 client.
-Since we currently only have 2×2 clients on the market, it now caps at 1200 Mbps.
+Since we only have 2×2 clients, it now caps at 1200 Mbps.